MicahElliott/wunderbar/README.md

 It should be enough to **update (run) every 15 or 30 minutes**.
-Although it may be slow to run (a second or two), the status bar itself will be very quick to update (e.g., every second or few) since it's only reading a temporary file — not calling anything.
+Although it may be slow to run (a second or two), the status bar itself will be very quick to update (e.g., you may update your actual bar every second or few) since it's only reading a temporary file — not calling anything.

 ## Add to i3status